Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Based on the results of your evaluation and tests, your doctor will develop a treatment plan.
 This plan is designed to relieve some of your heart failure symptoms and help make you more comfortable.
 Your treatment plan may include:

-Medications to help your heart work better and improve your quality of life.
+Medicine to help your heart work better and improve your quality of life

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |